 The Mars Exploration Program (MEP) has identified the need for establishing a robust Mars infrastructure to provide mission-enabling and enhancing telecommunications and navigation services to future MEP elements.
-To this end, the Program has funded development of a standardized proximity link communications and navigation payload, known as the Electra UHF Transceiver (EUT), for flight on each strategic orbiter, starting with the 2005 Mars Reconnaissance Orbiter.
+To this end, the Program has developed a standardized proximity link communications and navigation payload, consisting of the Electra UHF Transceiver (EUT) and associated UHF Antenna, for flight on each strategic orbiter, starting with the 2005 Mars Reconnaissance Orbiter.
+An additional Electra payload has since been launched onboard the 2013 Mars Atmosphere and Volatile Evolution Mission (MAVEN), and NASA is in the process of delivering an Electra payload to the European Space Agency for flight on the 2016 ExoMars/Trace Gas Orbiter.

-Electra will serve as the heart of a constellation of Mars network nodes efficiently relaying high rate in-situ mission science and engineering data, providing accurate navigation data and a precision timing reference for synchronizing spacecraft and in-situ assets that otherwise could not be achieved.
-Electra will be carried as a MEP-provided payload on future Mars science orbiters, starting with the 2005 Mars Reconnaissance Orbiter (MRO), providing a low-cost approach towards developing a Mars orbital communications infrastructure.
+Electra serves as the heart of a constellation of Mars network nodes efficiently relaying high rate in-situ mission science and engineering data, providing accurate navigation data and a precision timing reference for synchronizing spacecraft and in-situ assets that otherwise could not be achieved.
+Electra will be carried as an MEP-provided payload on future Mars science orbiters, providing a low-cost approach towards developing a Mars orbital communications infrastructure.
 After completion of their primary science mission, these spacecraft will continue to operate in Mars orbit utilizing the capabilities of the Electra payload to provide proximity link telecommunications and navigation services to other Mars missions.
-These user missions, including landers, rovers, and other potential mission concepts, will incorporate Electra-compatible transceivers - i.e., compliant with the physical, link layer, and coding and modulation standards described in the Proximity-1 Space Link Protocol1, as documented by the Consulatative Committee on Space Data Standards (CCSDS) - in order to establish proximity links with Electra-equipped Mars orbiters.
+These user missions, including landers, rovers, and other potential mission concepts, will incorporate Electracompatible transceivers - i.e., compliant with the physical, link layer, and coding and modulation standards described in the Proximity-1 Space Link Protocol1, as documented by the Consultative Committee on Space Data Standards (CCSDS) - in order to establish proximity links with Electra-equipped Mars orbiters.

 Since the mass, volume and DC power specifications for the standard Electra EUT may be inappropriate for a Mars lander with stringent mass and energy constraints, a smaller lander UHF radio is desired.
-This new development, referred to as Electra Lite (ELT), retains the core functionality, performance and reprogrammability of the standard orbiter EUT.
+This development, referred to as Electra Lite (ELT), retains the core functionality, performance and reprogrammability of the standard orbiter EUT.
 The ELT design leverages the current Electra EUT design as much as possible, offering a number of advantages, including: